Herbrant/HSCTF7-writups/forensics/n-95/README.md

 ![alt text](https://i.imgur.com/tMsyGu5.png)

-To extract the flag, we open the image in this [site](https://merricx.github.io/qrazybox/) and we use Extract QR Information in the Tool section.
+To extract the flag, you can open the image in this [site](https://merricx.github.io/qrazybox/) and we use Extract QR Information in the Tool section.

 ```
 flag{60_dozen_quartz_jars}